megardn/PennLINC.github.io/docs/cubic/cubic.md

     $ module load gcc/version-number
    ```

 2. You can install any R-packages of your choice.
-It require setting `.Rprofile` in the home directory.
+It require adding library path in `.Rprofile` .
 For example.
     ```R
        .libPaths('/cbica/home/username/R`)
     ```